jowharshamshiri/SwiftJanus/README.md

 ---

-**SwiftUnixSockAPI** - Enterprise-grade security and reliability for Unix socket communication.
+**SwiftJanus** - Enterprise-grade security and reliability for Unix socket communication.